vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2018-07-09.md

 - RNA sequencing technology and considerations on experiment design
 - Sources of variation in RNA-seq data
-- Differential expression analysis using edgeR and DEseq
+- Differential expression analysis using edgeR and DEseq2
 - Annotation resources in Bioconductor
 - Identifying over-represented gene sets among a list of differentially expressed genes